 Let's see now how these fruits can helpful in your kitchen, from the foreign and dark-in-colour Jaboticaba to the rugged but versatile Juneberry.

-Also known as the Chinese date, jujube is related to the apple.
-Its flavour may range from sweet and nutty, like date, to tart, comparable to apple.
+Also known as the Chinese date, when eaten fresh, it is green and crisp like an apple.
+However, it is usually left to dry on the branch or in the sun.
+As it dries, it turns red and gets sweet and chewy, much like a regular date.
+This fruit is a close relative of the [Indian Jujube].
 Jujube and "Chinese date" are often used as an integral part of Chinese herbal medicine and cuisine recipes.

 What we know today as jostaberry is a mixture of gooseberry and blackcurrant that combines the best attributes of both parents.
 The plant exudes the taste of the former and acquires the colours and growing capabilities of the latter.
 Thus, this European-born fruit has earned its place in many vegetable gardens and on many people's plates.
 It's widely known for its great content of vitamin C and antioxidants.